Deafness and Hard of Hearing Resources

 • People with deafness or hard of hearing do lots of things like play sports and participate in other activities, sometimes with adaptations.

-We suggest reviewing our extensive guide to finding suggested reading titles online, for free or at very low cost, here https://understandingourdifferences.org/findbooks
+We suggest reviewing our extensive guide to finding suggested reading titles online, for free or at very low cost.
+You can find our guide here.

-El Deafo by Cece Bell, an autobiographical middle grade graphic novel (and now a series on AppleTV+ – https://youtu.be/DnpGDjfyTiM)
+Graphic Novel: El Deafo, by Cece Bell, an autobiographical middle grade graphic novel (and now a series on AppleTV+)

 The Phonic Ear gives Cece the ability to hear—sometimes things she shouldn’t—but also isolates her from her classmates.
 She really just wants to fit in and find a true friend, someone who appreciates her as she is.
 After some trouble, she is finally able to harness the power of the Phonic Ear and become “El Deafo, Listener for All.”
 And more importantly, declare a place for herself in the world and find the friend she’s longed for.